pravinyo/website/_drafts/2022-06-16-code-smell-series-ssh-something-is-happening.md

 }
 ```
 ## Further Refactoring
+Above code is still doing multiple things.
 It can be further simplified into 2 separate class,
-Implementation of Dispatcher Decision Maker:
+Implementation of `Dispatcher Decision Maker`:
 ```kotlin
 class DispatcherDecisionMaker (
     private val onApprove: Step,